devictoribero/questions-for-your-tech-interviewer/README.md

 ## WORKING SCHEDULE
-- Is overtime expected in this role?
+**- Is overtime expected in this role?
 And in the company in general?
-How often do people overstay?
+How often do people overstay?**
-- What is your policy on working from home/remotely?
+**- What is your policy on working from home/remotely?**
 - How flexible is a work schedule?
 Is it possible to work on Sunday instead of Friday from time to time?
 How is it looked upon by management and colleagues?
 - Does anyone in the team work on weekends?
 Willingly/forcibly?
 Is overtime paid?

 ## JOB POSITION
-- What qualities do you look out for when hiring for this role?
+**- What qualities do you look out for when hiring for this role?**
-- How will look a typical day for me if I start working here?
+**- How will look a typical day for me if I start working here?**
-- What would I work on if I joined this team and who would I work most closely with?
+**- What would I work on if I joined this team and who would I work most closely with?**
-- To whom will the role report and can I meet them?
+**- To whom will the role report and can I meet them?**
-- How empowered are the developers to take technical decisions?
+**- How empowered are the developers to take technical decisions?**
 - What would be the most important problem you would want me to solve if I joined your team?

 ## MANAGEMENT
-- What are the strengths and weaknesses of the current team?
-What is being done to improve upon the weaknesses?
+**- What are the strengths and weaknesses of the current team?
+What is being done to improve upon the weaknesses?**
-- How do you measure individual performance?
+**- How do you measure individual performance?**
 - What does success look like for your team/project?
 - What is your team's biggest challenge right now?
 - What do you measure?
 What are your most important product metrics?